-The Department of English and Comparative Literature consists of some 40 scholars and creative writers whose work is acknowledged and cited internationally.
+The Department of English Creative Writing consists of some 40 scholars and creative writers whose work is acknowledged and cited internationally.

 We offer a stimulating environment for undertaking postgraduate research in English Literature (including American Literature and literary theory), World Literature, Comparative Literature, Linguistics, and Creative Writing.

 We particularly encourage cross- and interdisciplinary research in emerging fields of study and creative practice.